nano-kit/go-nano/CONTRIBUTING.md

 ### Code style

-The coding style suggested by the Golang community is used in `failpoint`.
+The coding style suggested by the Golang community is used.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Please follow this style to makeg `failpoint` easy to review, maintain and develop.
+Please follow this style to make `go-nano` easy to review, maintain and develop.

 ### Format of the Commit Message